 Attendance: Attendance at every class is critical to your success in this course.
-I expect you to be on time and ready to go once it is 1:00pm and that you stay until the end of class.
+I expect you to be on time and ready to go once it is 9:15am and that you stay until the end of class.
 You will not be allowed into the classroom once I close the door and start teaching.
 Any missed lecture is your responsibility to make up; just remember that if you fall behind, it may be very difficult for you to catch up.

 - I reserve the right to raise or lower your grade based on class participation and attendance.
 Specifically, I may lower your grade or may officially withdraw you from the course through the tenth week of the semester for poor attendance or participation.
 Further, your final grade may be lowered by 1/3 of your final course grade for each day (or portion thereof) of class missed.
 Please notify me PRIOR to class if you must miss class for any reason. - No early or late exams/final will be given.
-No incompletes will be given. - Labs: If you are late or fail to show up for lab, you will receive a maximum of 50% of the lab project grade.
+No incompletes will be given.

 Programming Assignments: All assignments are to be programmed in C++ using Visual Studio 2010 Ultimate.
-Both the electronic copy and hardcopy of your assignments are due at 1:00pm on the day that they are due.
+Both the electronic copy and hardcopy of your assignments are due at 9:15am on the day that they are due.

-- The hardcopy must be placed on the instructor's desk before 1:00pm on the day the assignment is due.
+- The hardcopy must be placed on the instructor's desk before 9:15am on the day the assignment is due.
 If the hardcopy uses more than one sheet, then all sheets must be stapled in the upper-left corner.
 The code must be printed in color.
-Failure to submit a hardcopy of the assignment will result in a loss of 30% of the assignment points. - The electronic copy must be placed in the 'CS150-01 Drop' folder on grace by 1:00pm on the day the assignment is due.
+Failure to submit a hardcopy of the assignment will result in a loss of 30% of the assignment points. - The electronic copy must be placed in the 'CS250-02 Drop' folder on Turing by 9:15m on the day the assignment is due.
 Failure to submit an electronic copy will result in a loss of 70% of the assignment points. - A program that does not successfully compile or produces no output loses 70% of the assignment grade. - Assignments can be turned in up to 24 hours late with a penalty of 10% of the grade.
 If the assignment is between 24 and 48 hours late you will lose 20% of your grade.
-Anything turned in later than 48 hours of the assignment deadline will NOT be accepted. - One exception.
-I do allow one programming assignment to be turned in up to ONE day late without penalty.
-Your reason does not matter and I do not need to know why.
-All other late assignments will carry the standard loss of points.
-To use this gift, you must send me an email before 1:00pm on the day the assignment is due.
-This email is to have GIFT as the subject and you must include your name and the assignment number and assignment name in the body of the email.
-If this information is not included in the email then the assignment will be considered late. - Make sure that you test your programs before submitting them.
+Anything turned in later than 48 hours of the assignment deadline will NOT be accepted. - Make sure that you test your programs before submitting them.
 You may only submit your assignment once. - All code in any form generated from this course becomes the intellectual property of Pacific University.
-You may not share this code with anyone without obtaining written permission from Pacific University.

-Neither computer failure, software failure, nor lack of computer access are accepted as excuses for late programs; therefore, start work on the programs as soon as they are assigned, and don't put them off until the last minute.
+You may not share this code with anyone without obtaining written permission from Pacific University. - Neither computer failure, software failure, nor lack of computer access are accepted as excuses for late programs; therefore, start work on the programs as soon as they are assigned, and don't put them off until the last minute.
 Further, corruption of programs due to bad disk media is also not accepted as an excuse for late programs; therefore, always keep a current backup of all programs on a separate disk.
 Please note that the Computer Science departmental servers are not backed up.